ska-sa/katdal/doc/mvf_v4.rst

   insufficient information to compute a solution (for example, because all the data was flagged).

-- Solutions are only valid as long as the system gain controls (TODO: name for these) are not altered.
-Re-using gains from one capture block to correct data from another capture block may yield inocrrect results unless one takes extra steps to correct for changes in the system gains.
+- Solutions are only valid as long as the system gain controls are not altered.
+  Re-using gains from one capture block to correct data from another capture block may yield incorrect results unless one takes extra steps to correct for changes in the system gains.

 Image stream metadata
 ^^^^^^^^^^^^^^^^^^^^^